AhmadiRamin/react-command-form-settings/README.md

-# Print List Item Command View Set
+# Form Settings Command View Set

 ## Summary
 This sample shows how you can redirect default SharePoint list forms (New,Edit,Display) to different pages.